Smart Structures and Systems

 Design principles for stiffness-tandem energy dissipation coupling beam

-Baitao Sun, Mingzhen Wang and Lin Gao2b
+Baitao Sun , Mingzhen Wang , Lin Gao2b

 Abstract